Gbertaz/RateMyAir_API/doc/Algorithm.md

 I haven't tested it yet but given that the number of samples is not outrageous, the **Binary Search** is probably the best choice in this particular case.
 Any suggestion for improvements is very welcome!

 To give some numbers: the sensors are collecting data every 15 minutes resulting in 96 samples per day that means 35040 samples in one year.
-Let's suppose the Client request an entire year of data, the algorithm processes 35040 in [STEP 1](#step-1) condensing them up in 365 values (the averages for each day).
+Let's suppose the Client requests an entire year of data, the algorithm processes 35040 in [STEP 1](#step-1) condensing them up in 365 values (the averages for each day).
 The [STEP 2](#step-2) then executes 365 times a constant time **Binary Search** or a lookup in a **Hash Table**.